- View the glossary in Spanish

 Qualifying Life Event: A change in your life that can make you eligible for a Special Enrollment Period to enroll in health coverage.
-Examples of qualifying life events are moving to a new state, certain changes in your income, and changes in your family size (for example, if you marry, divorce, or have a baby).
+Examples of qualifying life events include moving to a new state, certain changes in your income, and changes in your family size.
 (See Special Enrollment Period)

 Renewal: Signing up to continue with your health plan each year.

-Ryan White HIV/AIDS Program (RWHAP): The government program that helps low-income people with HIV to get HIV-related health care.
+Ryan White HIV/AIDS Program (RWHAP): The government program that helps people with HIV and low incomes to get HIV-related health care.
 The program fills gaps in HIV care not covered by other options.
 The RWHAP is not health insurance.